tnsilver/springboot-samples/springboot-rest-jpa-contacts/README.md

 to use the application

-* You can login to the embedded H2 database console at [http://localhost:8080/h2-console](http://localhost:8080/h2-console "http://localhost:8080/h2-console") using the database connections string `jdbc:h2:file:<path_to_project_container_dir>/springboot-samples/springboot-rest-jpa-contacts/target/h2/contacts` with credentials of the standard h2 username `sa` and password `password`.
+* You can login to the embedded H2 database console at [http://localhost:8080/h2-console](http://localhost:8080/h2-console "http://localhost:8080/h2-console") using the database connections string `jdbc:h2:mem:CONTACTS;DB_CLOSE_DELAY=-1` with credentials of the standard h2 username `sa` and empty password.

-* If you're having trouble connecting to the h2-console look at the processed `jpa.properties` file under the `target` folder and find the value for the `spring.datasource.url` property.
-Copy and paste the connection string into the h2-console `JDBC URL` input field.

 * see [Testing and running the applications from a shell window](../README.md#testing-and-running-the-applications-from-a-shell-window) for details